This post covers the nine best practices to ensure you have an effective B2B website that attracts and converts your buyers.

-Both phone number and address are important – particularly if your services are location dependent.
+Both phone number and address are essential – mainly if your services are location dependent.
 Buyers will want to know where you are.
-They may wish to visit you, or maybe they’d like to check out your operation, they might have logistics concerns or concerns about their green footprint if you are too far from them.
+They may wish to visit you, or maybe they’d like to check out your operation; they might have logistics concerns or concerns about their green footprint if you are too far from them.

-A contact email address for general enquiries (rather than a call to action) is also crucial for those vendors who want to get in touch directly, or who have a specific question that they can’t find the answer to on the website.
+A contact email address for general enquiries (rather than a call to action) is also crucial for vendors who want to get in touch directly or have a specific question they can’t find the answer to on the website.

 How do I find...?

-The majority of visitors will be searching for something, even if they have used the search engine to land on a specific page of your website.
-Search engines are fallible, and that web page may not contain the exact information they were looking for, or they may have a supplementary, or follow up question.
-Make sure you have a good search mechanism on your site and that the search box is easy to find and use.
+Most visitors will be searching for something, even if they have used the search engine to land on a specific page of your website.
+Search engines are fallible, and that web page may not contain the exact information they were looking for, or they may have a supplementary or follow-up question.
+Ensure you have a suitable search mechanism on your site and that the search box is easy to find and use.